equinor/radix-public-site/public-site/docs/start/radix-clusters/index.md

 :::info Moving applications between clusters

 Currently, there is no automated process of moving an application between clusters.
-To move an application, you must manually register it in the new cluster, run pipeline jobs to deploy the application, and reconfigure any secrets, workload identities, external DNS entries etc.
+To move an application, you must manually register it in the new cluster, run pipeline jobs to deploy the application, and reconfigure any secrets, workload identities, external DNS entries, network settings on external resources etc.

 :::